ohgodimlemon/TalkWithTube/README.md

 # 🎥 TalkWithTube – Your Video Chatbot

 TalkWithTube is an **AI-powered chatbot for YouTube videos**.
-It allows you to interact with videos like never before — ask questions, get summaries, and extract key insights instantly without scrubbing through hours of content.
+It allows you to interact with videos like never before — ask apecific questions, get summaries, and extract key insights instantly without scrubbing through hours of content.

 ![TalkWithTube Poster](TalkWithTube-Poster.png)
-*(Poster included for quick overview — convert `TalkWithTube-Poster.pdf` to `.png` so GitHub can render it here)*

 ---